 The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a sacrament.
 2

-The Cathedral of St. Helena offers one seven-week marriage preparation session in the Spring.
+The Cathedral of St. Helena offers two seven-week marriage preparation sessions - Fall and Winter.
 Once an engaged couple decides to celebrate their marriage in the Roman Catholic Church, their first step is to contact the Parish office.
 A minimum of six months is required between the initial contact with the parish and the wedding date.
 During the six months, you will be required to participate in a marriage preparation process.
-Our next session will held in March 2020.
+Our next session will begin January 24th, 2022.

 The seven weekly sessions cover the topics of: